lgw2/create_transcript_data/README.md

 python input_and_truth_from_gtf.py small_human.gtf --simulate_cov --seed 10
 ```

+### Catfish format

+If we need inputs in catfish format (with integer node ids in a valid
+topological order) we can use the `--catfish_format` option.
+It currently does
+NOT write the groundtruth file in the same format.

 ### A note on coverage values

 Coverage values are rounded to the nearest integer.
 If that integer is zero, the